 If the condition isn't treated and gets worse, hollow tunnels can form under the skin.
 Over time, the infection and tunnels will heal, but a thick scar may form.
 These scars can keep skin from stretching naturally.

 The treatment for hidradenitis suppurativa depends on how serious it is.
 Your doctor may discuss options, such as:

-Hormone pills.
-Some women are helped by taking birth control pills or other medicines that affect their hormones.
+- Hormone pills.
+Taking birth control pills or other medicines that affect hormones may help.

 How can you care for yourself?

-Be safe with medicines.
+- Be safe with medicines.
 Take your medicines exactly as prescribed.
-Call your doctor or nurse call line if you think you are having a problem with your medicine.
+Call your doctor or nurse advice line if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Elizabeth T. Russo MD - Internal Medicine & H. Michael O'Connor MD - Emergency Medicine